yuwvandy/GNN-SSL-chapter/README.md

 #  A collection of SSL pretext tasks used in GNNs
 Categorization and summarization of the state-of-the-art Self-supervised Learning (SSL) on Graph Neural Networks (GNNs).

-For more details, please refer to our book chapter (link coming soon).
+For more details, please refer to **our book chapter (link coming soon)**.
 If you find this useful and use it in your research, please temporarily cite our work as follows:

+    @inproceedings{wang2021gnnssl,
+     author = {Wang, Yu and Jin, Wei and Derr, Tyler}, title = {Graph Neural Networks: Self-supervised Learning}, year = {2021}
+    }